osohq/oso/docs/content/python/reference/frameworks/sqlalchemy/sqlalchemy_roles_ref.md

 ## Data model

 Lets say you have a `User` class and a `Widget` class and you want to assign users a role for a widget like “OWNER” or “USER”.
-Using the roles library you can generate a `WidgetRole` model which allows you to assign a user a role for a `Widget`.
+Using the roles feature you can generate a `WidgetRole` model which allows you to assign a user a role for a `Widget`.
 The schema for this new model’s table looks like this: